BoilerUpload - Purdue's Uncomfortable Truths

 Uncomfortable truth #2: Purdue isn't a one-man team anymore, but it is a two-man team right now.

-After a hot streak had Lance Jones looking like one of the best pick ups in the transfer portal, Jones inconsistent play and shot selection has hindered Purdue's offense in the last couple games.
-Jones started this game 1-7 and Matt Painter elected to keep Jones on the bench for good portions of the late first half while Braden Smith struggled to carry an offense without Zach Edey on the floor.
+After a hot streak had Lance Jones looking like one of the best pick ups in the transfer portal, Jones inconsistent play and shot selection has hindered Purdue's offense in the last couple games as he's come flying back down to earth.
+Jones started this game 1-7 and Matt Painter elected to keep Jones on the bench for good portions of the late first half while Braden Smith struggled to carry an offense without Zach Edey on the floor and another ball handler that could create anything.

 Braden Smith is terrific.
 He's a no-brainer All-American.
 There's not a guard in the country asked to do more for a team's offense.
 While Purdue's offense floundered, Smith was running around screens, setting up defenders, getting into the lane, and trying to find something with Edey on the bench with two fouls.